 In the initial UCC version all the Theia entries were removed along with the moving groups.
 In version 231105 the Theia entries labeled as OCs were re-incorporated.

-Some ~160 HSC clusters have center values that do not align with the medians of their members.
+A total of 157 HSC clusters have center values that do not align with the medians of their members.
 Changed these centers to the members’ medians.
+In 25/02/06 the original (RA; DEC; GLON; GLAT) values were re-included in HUNT2023.csv (no changes required to the main UCC catalogue so new version was generated).

 Rounded float values in several columns.